awslabs/LISA/lib/docs/config/custom-branding.md

-# Private labeling
+# Custom Branding

-LISA supports comprehensive private labeling capabilities, allowing organizations to customize the user interface with their own logos and color schemes.
+LISA supports custom branding capabilities, allowing organizations to customize the user interface with their own logos and color schemes.
 This feature enables you to replace LISA branding with your organization's own branding while maintaining all functionality.

 ## Overview

-The private labeling feature provides three key customization areas:
+The custom branding feature provides three key customization areas:

 1. **Visual Assets** - Replace logos, favicons, and login images
-2. **Display Name** - Change "LISA" to your organization's product name
+2. **Display Name** - Change "LISA" brand name to your organization's product name
 3. **Theme Customization** - Modify colors, fonts, and visual styling

 ## Configuration

 ### Enable Custom Branding

-To enable private labeling, add these settings to your `config-custom.yaml`:
+To enable custom branding, add these settings to your `config-custom.yaml`:

 ```yaml
 useCustomBranding: true